kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. The isovolumetric _relaxation_ phase of the cardiac cycle

 #### Answer: D. The rapid filling phase of the cardiac cycle - *FALSE* = E. The isovolumetric _relaxation_ phase of the cardiac cycle - TRUE
-- The semilunar valves (aortic and pulmonic valves) are closed at the onset of the isovolumetric relaxation phase of the cardiac cycle.
-As the ventricles continue to relax and intraventricular pressures fall, a point is reached when the total energy of blood within the ventricles is less than the energy of blood in the outflow tracts.
-When this occurs, the pressure reversal causes the aortic and pulmonic valves to abruptly close (aortic precedes pulmonic), causing the second heart sound (S2).
-Valve closure is associated with a small backflow of blood into the ventricles and a characteristic notch (incisura or dicrotic notch) in the aortic and pulmonary artery pressure tracings.
+- Semilunar (aortic and pulmonic valves) are closed at onset of isovolumetric relaxation phase of cardiac cycle
+- As ventricles continue to relax and intraventricular pressures fall
+	- a point is reached when total energy of blood within the ventricles
+	- is less than energy of blood in the outflow tracts
+- Pressure reversal causes aortic and pulmonic valves to abruptly close
+	- (*aortic precedes pulmonic*) *causing second heart sound* (S2)
+- Valve closure is associated with a small backflow of blood into ventricles
+	- And a characteristic notch (*incisura*) in aortic and pulmonary artery pressure tracings

 ### Q2.24
 _Turbulence_ in a blood vessel is _more likely_ to occur if: